 The Best Insulated Down Pants for winter are the Feathered Friends Helios Down Pants.

 They are that good and the highest quality on the market right now.

-The Best Ultralight Down Pants on the market right now are:
+The Best Ultralight and Lightweight Down Pants on the market right now are:

-The preference is for the Western Mountaineering Flash Pants (just) because they are slightly lighter in weight but the Mountain Hardwear Ghost Whisperer Down Pants are also awesome and slightly warmer.
+My preference is for the Rab Argon Pant (just) because they have better performance in damp conditions.
+The Mountain Hardwear Ghost Whisperer Down Pants are also very awesome and slightly lighter.

-The Best Down Pants for damp conditions is:
+The Best Down Pants for damp conditions are:

 - Rab Argon Pants due to the quality outer material and use of hydrophobic down and seriously good quality.

 The Best Synthetic Insulated pants:

 - Patagonia Das Light Pants are a great pair of lightweight synthetic puffy pants.